 Lung cancer is the leading cause of cancer-related death in the United States.
-It is estimated that approximately 6.6 percent of men and women will be diagnosed with lung or bronchus cancer at some point during their lifetime.
+According to the National Cancer Institute, it is estimated that “approximately 6.0 percent of men and women will be diagnosed with lung and bronchus cancer at some point during their lifetime, based on 2017–2019 data.”

 - Exposure to secondhand smoke